-Social development is achieving equitable and sustainable improvements in the physical, social, and economic well-being of individuals and social groups, especially those that are socially or economically disadvantaged.
+Social development is about achieving equitable and sustainable improvements in the physical, social, and economic well-being of individuals and groups, especially the socially or economically disadvantaged.

-ADB’s social development efforts and policies also aim to reduce poverty, inequality, and vulnerability among poor and marginalized groups by transforming institutions to enable them to foster:
+The aim is to reduce poverty, inequality, and vulnerability among poor and marginalized persons by enabling institutions to:

-During CPS preparation ADB staff work with key government officials to facilitate the participation of NGOs, local communities, business associations, workers' and women’s organizations, indigenous peoples, and other stakeholders.
+During the preparation of ADB country partnership strategies, ADB staff work with key government officials to facilitate the participation of NGOs, local communities, business associations, workers' and women’s organizations, indigenous peoples, and other stakeholders.

-An initial poverty and social analysis is a prerequisite for all loan and grant-based investment projects and programs to identify and address social issues such as participation, gender, involuntary resettlement, indigenous peoples, labor, affordability, and other risks and vulnerabilities.
+An initial poverty and social analysis is a prerequisite for all loan and grant-based investment projects and programs.
 This means potential social issues are addressed during project preparation to ensure that project design maximizes social benefits and avoids or minimizes social risks, particularly for vulnerable and marginalized groups.

 After project completion, the project performance evaluation assesses the impact of the project on targeted beneficiaries, affected people, and other stakeholders.